 Reporting and responding to low-level concerns is covered in more detail in our child protection and safeguarding policy.
-This is available staff room and from the school office, in the electronic staff handbook as well as in the policies section of our school website.
+This is available staff room and from the school office, as well as in the policies section of our school website.